 A great deal of taxpayers money is currently spent on regional assistance schemes aimed at depressed areas, in order to encourage economic activity and a revival in fortunes for the populace in those areas.
 A National land value tax would automatically address this problem.
 It would provide a re-distribution of wealth through the general easing of taxes on less prosperous areas, with low land values, the burden being transferred to the more prosperous areas.
 It would also eliminate the demeaning dependence certain areas have on government hand outs, which naturally keep them within the government’s power.
 Contrary to their claims about devolving power, all governments are inclined to retain the real power to themselves by maintaining control of the purse strings.

 Devolution and Local Taxes

 Few governments advocate the most important factor in devolution to the regions; the power to raise revenue, (4).
-LVT would be an ideal means for giving local authorities real power if applied at a local level.
+LVT, if applied at the local level, would be an ideal means for giving local authorities real power.
 Raising revenue for local government has become an intractable problem over the years.
 The various methods tried, Local Rates, the Community Charge and Council Tax have all proved unsatisfactory.
 A local Income Tax has also been proposed as a solution.
-However there appears to be a general consensus that any local tax should relate in some way to property and be graduated according to its rentable value.
+However there appears to be a general consensus that any local tax should relate in some way to property and be graduated according to the rentable value of the property.
 Previous systems have attempted this in different ways, but none has ever directly taken into account the most important factor; the value of the site upon which the property stands.